MinecraftHopper/MinecraftHopper/_help/finding-minecraft-data-folder/index.markdown

+---
+layout: article
+title:  "Finding the minecraft data folder"
+name: "code-134"
+desc: "How to find your minecraft folder"
+---

 ## Finding the Minecraft Data Folder
 You may need to find the Minecraft data folder for many reasons, the following is a guide to do so.